-- Changes to legislative framework The Legal Services Act 2007 allowed for changes to the delivery of legal services, resulting in both new entrants to the market and the creation of new business models which challenge the long standing models of the traditional law firms.
+- Changes to legislative framework The Legal Services Act 2007 allowed for changes to the delivery of legal services, resulting in both new entrants to the market and the creation of new business models which challenge the long-standing model of the traditional law firms.
 Prior to the Legal Services Act 2007, equity partnership was the only basis on which a lawyer could access the highest level of remuneration within a law firm. - Increasing commoditisation of services The broader development and use of technology to deliver everyday services across the UK economy has meant that the services offered are more widely available and opportunities for differentiation more limited.
-This has resulted in increasing client pressure on fees and produced a marked shift in legal services pricing mechanisms expected by clients. - Longer term macroeconomic factors Over the last decade or so, the UK economy as a whole has had some challenging times.
-Within the legal market this has manifested itself in increased pressure from clients on fees, whilst still having to combat the continued inflationary pressure on costs, especially property costs which represent a substantial part of the cost base of most traditional law firms.
-This has resulted in a long-term squeeze on profits for law firms operating in the "mid-market". - Covid 19 effects The last two years has seen a series of short-term impacts to trading conditions caused by the pandemic as well as the government response to it.
-Some of these effects have been short to mid term, whilst others are still evolving and are likely to have a longer term effect on the legal landscape and beyond.
-Short to mid-term effects - The closing down of the UK economy, followed by the sporadic manner of the reopening has undoubtedly resulted in some short-term dips and spikes in trading activity, as well as one off distortions to profits with many costs either not being incurred or offset by government assistance.
-There has been extensive coverage of the fact that legal activity across the legal market has been extremely strong in 2021 with some of this being attributed to the release of pent up demand from the earlier periods of the pandemic.
-With hiring and promotion largely put on hold during the initial period of the pandemic, this high level of demand has led to a very hot candidate-led recruitment market and well documented significant wage inflation.
+This has resulted in increasing client pressure on fees and has produced a marked shift in legal services pricing mechanisms expected by clients and, with the rapid evolution of AI, it is likely that this development will continue to place further pressure on the legal industry in the coming years. - Longer-term macroeconomic factors Even prior to Covid, the UK as a whole had experienced challenging times for over a decade.
+Within the legal market, this has manifested itself in increased pressure from clients on fees, whilst still having to combat the continued inflationary pressure on costs, especially property costs, and, more recently, salaries, which represent a substantial and largely fixed part of the cost base of most traditional law firms.
+We believe that the recent period of strong demand following the pandemic has just provided a short-term reprieve on these pressures and that the wage inflation driven by the highly competitive market conditions will have further exacerbated the long-term squeeze on profits for law firms operating in the "mid-market". - Covid 19 effects The outbreak of the pandemic, together with the government's response to it, caused a series of short-term impacts to trading conditions.
+Some of these effects have been short to mid term, whilst others are still evolving and are likely to have a longer-term effect on the legal landscape and beyond. - Short to mid-term effects The closing down of the UK economy, followed by the sporadic manner of the reopening, undoubtedly caused short-term dips and spikes in trading activity, as well as one-off distortions to profits across the economy, with many costs either not being incurred or offset by government assistance.
+During the 12 18 months when restrictions came to an end, the legal market had an exceedingly strong bounce back, which resulted in extreme competition for talent and significant wage inflation.